artiste-qb-net/Python-CS-Decomposition/README.md

 ```bash
 > bash-3.2$ export PATH=/Users/quax/anaconda/bin/:$PATH
 ```
 If you get write errors when executing this script check if you have write access to your Anaconda install path.
-If this Python was installed globally for all users on your machine you will need to execute the install script as suoeruser:
+If this Python was installed globally for all users on your machine you will need to execute the install script as superuser:
 ```bash
 >bash-3.2$ sudo ./install_py_module.sh
 ```